• Skip to primary navigation

 Our Tot-School Routine

 Last year I posted our tot-school routine and schedule and also our tot-school activity choices for ages 2-3. around the same time of year.
 Ellie had just turned 2 at this point and we did pretty well sticking to this routine until I became pregnant in November.
-At that point any hint of routine went out the window since I spent most of the first 5 months trying to keep food down or feeling so tired I could barely function.
+At that point, any hint of routine went out the window since I spent most of the first 5 months trying to keep food down or feeling so tired I could barely function.

-This year with a new baby we are going to be taking things a lot less time stringent and just go with a basic routine, not based on times of day.
-I think this will work a lot better for us since we have also been dealing with sleep regressions and potty training, on top of new little brother joining the ranks.
+This year with a new baby we are going to be taking things a lot less time stringent and just go with a basic routine, not based on times of the day.
+I think this will work a lot better for us since we have also been dealing with sleep regressions and potty training, on top of our new little brother joining the ranks.

 • Wake up (Ellie will pick out her clothes for the day and get dressed)